-This baked banana oatmeal with cinnamon and maple syrup is such a comforting breakfast for cold and wintry mornings, and tastes very similar to banana bread.
+This baked banana oatmeal with cinnamon and maple syrup is such a comforting breakfast for cold and wintry mornings, and tastes similar to banana bread.
 I like to put a big dish of this in the oven before I take the dog out for his morning walk, and then when I return the kitchen smells incredible, with a warming breakfast ready and waiting.
-It takes 45 minutes in the oven, so can fit very well with a morning exercise routine or a read of the paper and a coffee at the weekend.
-If you store this covered in the fridge, it will keep for up to three days and can be reheated in portions – loosen with a little extra milk or almond milk if you like.
+It takes 30-45 minutes in the oven (depending on how firm you like it), so can fit very well with a morning exercise routine or a read of the paper and a coffee at the weekend.
+Loosen with a little extra milk or almond milk to serve.

 Provided that you use gluten-free certified oats, you can make this dish as a gluten-free option as well.